Primary materials: Cloth, glue, metal mesh, tape, acrylic paint.

 I started this mask by making a metal-mesh shell and covering it with cloth dipped in glue.
 It’s rare for me to make masks with visors instead of eyes, but I had never done this with cloth and glue before, and I wanted to try it.

 The root-like structures on the face is another innovative feature.
 I made them by twisting masking tape into ropes, gluing them down in the patterns you see, and then covering them in cloth and glue.
 That was a lot of work!
-I like how organic it looks, and indeed, I’m not sure why I don’t make more things like this.
+I like how organic it looks.

 I put magnets inside around the visor opening, so mesh can be magnetically attached and swapped out easily, or removed completely for an open visor.

-Continuing the theme of innovations, this is the first time I used scales as a major design feature (I had used a few on the Scorpion Helmet).
+Continuing the theme of innovations, this is the first time I used scales as a major design feature.
+I had used a few before on the Scorpion Helmet.

 I started by putting scales around the bottom of the mask.
 After some consideration I decided to continue this more or less circular, non-overlapping scale pattern across the whole thing, except for some big scales along the top and back, which are not visible in the pictures.